-Why do language school owners, DOS (Directors of Studies), HR Managers, hiring departments ask about it?
-On one very recent ZOOM interview, an EBC Trinity Cert TESOL graduate had a 20-minute talk with the interviewer solely on CLT.
+On a recent ZOOM job interview, an EBC Trinity course graduate had a 20-minute talk with the interviewer solely about Communicative Language Teaching.
 Is this something you learn?
 Is this something that increases your marketability when looking for TEFL jobs?
-Is it taught and implemented at the Trinity CertTESOL course?
+Is it taught and implemented on Trinity College London teacher training courses?

 How to create a communicative classroom?

-2. Filling in missing information
+Filling in missing information